SoftUni-Internal/interactive-content/EN/01-More-OOP-Concepts/06-Summary.md

 ```

-- We can refactor existing code by **breaking code down** into logical units of classes or methods
+- We can refactor existing code by **breaking code down** into logical units

 ```java